-The time between the departure of the last heat and the start of the awards ceremony must be at least 5 hours.
+The time between the end of the last heat and the start of the awards ceremony must be at least 1 hour.

 502.03.07.18 - Points eligibility

 Unless a race is curtailed, to be eligible for race points, a boat must have completed the minimum number of laps announced at the briefing or issued in a race bulletin.